The Weird Circle

 The wealthiest man in Naples, George, announces at a party that he is to be married to Ionai.
 Ionai's uncle Arturo checks up on Lydia who is upset at the news, being in love with George herself but believing that he will never be with her due to her blindness.
 Arturo offers her a love potion to use on George, which has an unintended consequence for her when he goes missing and a murder is committed.

 Ada awaits reclusive Alfred Monkton to turn up at the house she shares with her mother, who is angry that the pair plan to marry.
-Running late, he eventually arrives to break off the engagement announcing that he has to go away.
-Monkton travels to Europe and catches up with William, Ada's former partner who left him for Alfred.
+Running late, he eventually arrives to and announces that he is to break off the engagement, and that he has to go away.
+Monkton travels to Europe and catches up with William, Ada's former partner, who left him for Alfred.

 Jacob and Ellen watch the hearse holding Lady Ligeia travel through the village.
 Ellen however questions whether she is really dead and as her ghost has begun to haunt the castle where she lived, and is planning to exact her revenge.
 Ligeia's ex-husband Sir Charles has joined his new woman and is heading back to the castle to start his new life.

-Set in Italy, Giovanni arrives looking for a hotel room at his grandfather's former home.
-Offered to stay in the east wing of the building, which has long been locked up, he soon meets Doctor Rappaccini and his daughter out looking after the garden which is used to create powerful potions.
-Giovanni and Rappaccini's daughter soon fall in love and agree to be married.
+Set in Italy, Giovanni arrives looking for a hotel room at what was once his grandfather's home.
+Offered to stay in the east wing of the building, which has long been locked up, he soon meets Doctor Rappaccini and his daughter while looking out of the window and onto their garden.
+Giovanni discovers that the garden is used to create powerful potions, and is mostly looked after by Rappaccini's Daughter.
+Giovanni and Rappaccini's daughter soon fall in love and agree to be married, however he discovers the truth about Rappaccini and his garden.

 The Wooden Ghost